tomwhartung/jmws_accoutrements/doc/ubuntu/2019-upgrade_to_18.04.2/3c-barbara-sanity.md

 Ubuntu Software icon in dock -> Search -> Libreoffice Calc -> Launch
 - Once it is running, right-click on the icon and Add it as a Favorite

+### Adding Apps to the Dock

+- 1. Click on the Show Applications button in lower right corner of dock
+- 2. To add an app to the dock, right-click on it and select Add to Favorites